 keyer is a separate download; the keyer is controllable from the main

 tweaks.
-Added Internet links in the About MENU to link to ARCS
+Added separate links to the MENU to import/export ADIF.

 Improvements made in the Help file.